oscardoudou/devops-pipeline/README.md

 # Configuration Management and Build - Milestone 1
+In this milestone, we aim to learn about configuration management.
+Configuration management is a systems engineering process for establishing and maintaining consistency of a product's performance, functional, and physical attributes with its requirements, design, and operational information throughout its life.
+In this miledtone we will be focusing on a pipeline that consists of configuration automantion, build automation, test automation
 This repository covers provisioning, configuring of Jenkins server along with setting up Jenkins build job for [checkbox.io](https://github.com/chrisparnin/checkbox.io) and [iTrust](https://github.ncsu.edu/engr-csc326-staff/iTrust2-v4) applications.
 A GitHub webhook is used to trigger the build when a push is made in the repository.

 ### Screencast